Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Shingle-style houses were designed as a work of art and encouraged creativity in their use of shapes and features.

 House styles will continue to evolve with influences from history, culture, and our lifestyles.
-All of these house styles can be seen and celebrated across the US and have their own stories to tell.
-Choose the house style that fits your lifestyle, location, and, of course, personal style best.
+Choose the style that fits your lifestyle, location, and, of course, personal style best.
 Then check your credit score, get pre-approved, and start house-hunting.